-You Accept/Block who sends you emails; this may seem ridiculous but it’s a formidable feature; the easiest way to put how this feature is valuable is by remembering how many times you tried to unsubscribe from receiving emails from the corner’s clothing boutique; Block them and you will be done with them.
+You Accept/Block who sends you emails; this may seem ridiculous but it’s a formidable feature; the easiest way to put how this feature is by remembering how many times you tried to unsubscribe from receiving emails from the corner clothing boutique; Block them and you will be done with them.

 b.
 Pixel Tracking:

-OnMail will mark and block the emails in which the sender was intending to track you.
+OnMail will mark and block the emails in which the sender intends to track you.
 They will add an eye icon next to those emails.

 There are a couple of services that also offer similar features, but only on the paid versions.